 - Schools and public buildings

 - Residential structures

-A Council-certified Indoor Environmental Consultant is required to have 8 years experience consulting on indoor environmental issues including asbestos, lead, HVAC, building science, chemicals, mold and microbial contamination
+A Council Certified Indoor Environmental Consultant is required to have 8 years experience consulting on indoor environmental issues including asbestos, lead, HVAC, building science, chemicals, mold and microbial contamination.

-We are thrilled to be among the early adopters of the International Well Building Institute’s WELL Building Standard.
+We are thrilled to be early adopters of the International Well Building Institute’s WELL Building Standard.
 Alex Stadtner has successfully earned the WELL Accredited Professional (WELL AP) credential and HBS has already supported numerous projects pursuing WELL Building Verification Testing.

 Our professional team provides a full range of Lead & Asbestos Inspection testing services for buildings and homeowners.
 In house certifications include the following: Certified Asbestos Consultant (CAC) and CDPH Lead Inspector and Lead Based Paint Risk Assessor (CDPH LI/RA) issued by the Division of Occupational Safety and Health and required by the U.S. EPA AHERA.